-Through the generosity of builders, their trade partners, and our donors and supporters, HomeAid San Diego builds multi-unit housing for this temporary homeless population, in partnership with charities such as Promises2Kids, Catholic Charities, Interfaith Community Services, New Alternatives, Home Start, Inc., Casa de Amparo, and others, to operate.
+Through the generosity of builders, their trade partners, and our donors and supporters, HomeAid San Diego builds multi-unit housing for this temporary homeless population, in partnership with charities such as Promises2Kids, Catholic Charities, Interfaith Community Services, Home Start, Inc., Casa de Amparo and others, to operate.
 These charities provide social services that enable residents to move beyond their temporary situation and transform their lives.

 In just a few years, HomeAid San Diego has built or renovated fifteen projects with outstanding builders acting as Builder Captains and hundreds of local companies donating critical materials and services.

 HomeAid San Diego’s projects benefit foster youth, women, emancipated foster youth, and children fleeing domestic violence; temporarily homeless women over 50; veterans, seniors, disabled individuals, abused and neglected children, and young mothers 18-23 and their children.
 These homes serve more than 300 temporarily homeless individuals and provide 1,000 bed nights each year for the temporarily homeless.
 Almost $3.7 million of in-kind labor and donated materials have been generated, amounting to 77 percent of total project costs.
 The total value of completed projects is greater than $18.6 million.

 1 – that HomeAid San Diego is one of 18 active chapters of HomeAid America, a national non-profit that builds multi-unit shelters in 12 states across the nation where homeless Americans live while they rebuild their lives?”

 2 – that HomeAid’s Shelter Development Program is the largest developer of housing of the suddenly homeless in the United States?”